WenChenWormBase/SimpleMine/README.md

 11. makeGeneDescription.pl
 Create a table for Concise Description, Automatic Description and Expression Cluster Summary.

-12. buildSimpleMine.sh
+12. category_headers
-A shell script that operate all above perl scripts
+A header file that divide search fields into categories.
+Need to update this file whenever search fields are added, deleted or renamed.

 13. buildMultiSpecSimpleMine.sh
 Create folders for species-specific SimpleMine